actualbudget/docs/docs/budgeting/categories.md

 ![](/img/categories/CategoryToggleHidden.png)

 Hidden categories, when shown, are displayed in a lower-contrast color.
+If you find that you now require a category that you have previously hidden, you can unhide it by using the down arrow next to the category name.

 ![](/img/categories/CategoriesHidden.png)